About schengen visa

 - Admission letter from school of choice in any European country

-- Visa application fees as specified by the Embassy in your country.
+- Visa fees as set out in your country at the Embassy.

 - Are You Married?
 If Yes, What Does Your Spouse Do?
 For How Long Have You Been Married?

 Ensure that the exact marriage date and marriage information are stored early enough (in case of being married).
 Any incorrect or unsafe answer to marriages years could be considered an attempt to provide a false response.
 If you are not married, you can only note that you are either unmarried or divorced.

 - Are you traveling with someone other than yourself?

 Just say a yes or no. Answer.
 Make sure also that you explain the relationship with the guide you are on the journey.

 - Can you show your account details?
 Don’t hesitate to provide the official with your bank statement paper.